whtrapp/whtrapp.github.io/README.md

 - **Improve UI/UX**: Add more design elements to enhance the user experience.
 - **Forecast Feature**: Display a 5-day forecast for the searched location.

+Got ideas?
+Feel free to suggest features or improvements!

+---
+## 🙏 Acknowledgments

+- **OpenWeather**: A special thanks to the [OpenWeather API](https://openweathermap.org/) for providing reliable weather data and making this project possible.
+- **Contributors**: Thank you to all the contributors who have helped improve this project through code, documentation, and feedback.
+- **Hacktoberfest**: Thanks to [DigitalOcean](https://hacktoberfest.digitalocean.com/) for organizing Hacktoberfest and promoting open source contributions.
+- **Community**: A big shoutout to the developer community for their support, ideas, and encouragement.

+If you have contributed to this project, please know that your efforts are greatly appreciated!

 ##Minimalistic Weather WebApp